-"Don't suppose yer tae tell me where yeh got that.
-Nae really yer size..."
+"Don't suppose you're to tell me where you got that.
+Not really your size..."

-Camicazi shrugged one shoulder at Brüna the Butch's inquiry, the loose collar of her new garment slipping further over her shoulder.
-She loved Brüna like an aunt, the woman was her mother's best friend and second-in-command, but she knew Brüna was stationed on this voyage to keep an eye on her, to assess her leadership capabilities, and then report back to her mother.
+Camicazi shrugged one shoulder at Brüna the Butch's inquiry, the loose collar of her new garment slipping further over the skin.
+She loved Brüna like an aunt, the woman was her mother's best friend and second-in-command, but Camicazi knew Brüna was stationed on this voyage to keep an eye on her, to assess her leadership capabilities, and then report back to Bertha.

 Knowing that she could very well lose any chance of leading her tribe made it a bitter venture.

-"Yeh know, yer never tae find men by yerself," Brüna went on.
+"You know, you're never to find men by yourself," Brüna went on.
 "Always, always—"